laurenshareshian/laurenshareshian.github.io/_posts/2017-06-30-MTA_Subway_Analysis_and_Pandas.md

 ![Station-Map4](/images/benson4.png)

 In summary, this project provided a great opportunity to get my hands on a real data set and be forced to analyze it well enough in order to provide valuable recommendations under a tight deadline.
+You can find my GitHub repo [here](https://github.com/laurenshareshian/MTA_Subway_Analysis).
 I can't wait for Week 2!